February 25, 2021

-In response to recent terrorist attacks in Europe, amendments are being made to the 4AMLD to assist in the fight against terrorist financing and increase transparency in financial transactions.
-5AMLD seeks to update the 4AMLD to align with modern trends and technologies and strengthen current rules regarding transparency and cooperation between financial supervisory authorities.
-It also provides for updated rules regarding PEPs and strengthens requirements for entities dealing with high risk third countries.
+In response to recent terrorist attacks in Europe, enhancements have been made to assist in the fight against terrorist financing and increase transparency in financial transactions.
+5AMLD seeks to enhance the 4AMLD to align with modern trends and technologies and strengthen current rules regarding transparency and cooperation between financial supervisory authorities.
+It also provides for updated rules regarding Politically Exposed Persons (PEPs) and strengthens requirements for entities dealing with high risk third countries.
 5AMLD came into force 9 July 2018 and must be transposed into Member States’ national law by 10 January 2020.